bbauska/learn-javascript/README.md

 > Installing JavaScript :
 >
 > JavaScript is an interpreted programming language that runs in web
 > browsers .
-As it\'s not a separate entity that needs to be installed,
+As it&apos;s not a separate entity that needs to be installed,
-> you don\'t install JavaScript itself; instead, you work with
+> you don&apos;t install JavaScript itself; instead, you work with
 > JavaScript within environments that support its execution, such as web
 > browsers and server - side platforms like Node . js .
 >